opencurve/curve/docs/en/snapshotcloneserver_en.md

 #### 2.3.2 File Recovery

-Essencially, the recovery operation is based on cloning.
+Essentially, the recovery operation is based on cloning.
 To explain cloning in a simplified way, it is to create a temporary file and treat it as a clone, then delete the original file and rename the new file to the original name.
 The attributes of the new file are the same as the one (including file name, file size, file version, etc.).
 During the recovery process, the main differences between recovery and cloning are:

 1. Before the recovery, the information of the original file will be obtained, and then the file name, version number and file size of the original file will be used as parameters to create a new file.
 The new file will be placed under the '/clone' directory just like the clone.